 Among the guano islands are several in the Phoenix Islands and Line Islands, located near the Equator in the central Pacific Ocean.
 In the 1930s, the U.S. government decided to send American settlers to several of these islands to establish U.S. sovereignty more clearly in the face of Japanese imperial expansion.
 Small lighthouses were built as part of five settlements, including the three described on this page.
 The other two were on Kanton (Canton) Island and Enderbury Island, but the U.S. claims to these islands were ceded to the new nation of Kiribati in the 1979 Treaty of Tarawa.
 These tiny colonies were short lived; all the settlers were withdrawn in 1942 after Kanton, Baker and Howland Islands were strafed by Japanese ships and planes based at Tarawa in the Gilbert Islands (also now in Kiribati).
 All the islands have been uninhabited ever since.

 In 2009 the atolls of Baker, Howland, Jarvis, Wake, Johnston, and Palmyra and the Kingman Reef were incorporated into the Pacific Remote Islands Marine National Monument.
-These same islands, plus the Midway Islands in the Hawaiian chain, are also called the United States Minor Outlying Islands, a statistical category invented by the International Organization for Standardization (ISO).
+These same islands, plus Wake Island in the central Pacific and the Midway Islands in the Hawaiian chain, are also called the United States Minor Outlying Islands, a statistical category invented by the International Organization for Standardization (ISO).

 ARLHS numbers are from the ARLHS World List of Lights.
 There are no active aids to navigation on any of the Pacific Remote Islands.